dynatrace-ace-services/slo-simply-smarter/README.md

  ## 4) Mapp `SLO Simply Smarter` Dashboard with `SLO Smarter`

  For each SLO tile, mapp SLO Smarter and period
+ Set the period -1M and -1y manually for all the SLOs (by default -1w)

  `Application`